jpmml/jpmml-evaluator-spark/README.md

 The build produces two JAR files:
 * `target/jpmml-evaluator-spark-2.0-SNAPSHOT.jar` - Library JAR file.
 * `target/jpmml-evaluator-spark-runtime-2.0-SNAPSHOT.jar` - Runtime uber-JAR file.

-Use the library JAR file for integrating JPMML-Evaluator into a full-scale Apache Spark application.
-Note that you will need to solve a number of dependency conflicts in your build configuration file.

-Use the runtime uber-JAR file for _ad hoc_ tasks, such as adding JPMML-Evaluator to a Toree Jupyter notebook.

 # Usage #